adrianlu95/yahscript/README.md

 ```

 ### If and Else
-Exactly the same as python's if and else statements
+Closely emulates Python's if and else statements

 ```
 if eq x,y,z,u:                                              if (x === y && y === z && z === u) {